robbiemu/libcrawler/README.md

-# Documentation Crawler and Converter v.0.3
+# Documentation Crawler and Converter v1.0.0

 This tool crawls a documentation website and converts the pages into a single Markdown document.
 It intelligently removes common sections that appear across multiple pages to avoid duplication, including them once at the end of the document.

+**Version 1.0.0** introduces significant improvements, including support for JavaScript-rendered pages using Playwright and a fully asynchronous implementation.

 ## Features

+- **JavaScript Rendering**: Utilizes Playwright to accurately render pages that rely on JavaScript, ensuring complete and up-to-date content capture.
 - Crawls documentation websites and combines pages into a single Markdown file.
-- Removes common sections that appear across many pages, including them once at the beginning.
+- Removes common sections that appear across many pages, including them once at the end of the document.
-- Customizable threshold for similarity.
+- Customizable threshold for similarity to control deduplication sensitivity.
 - Configurable selectors to remove specific elements from pages.
 - Supports robots.txt compliance with an option to ignore it.
-- **NEW in v0.3.3**: Ability to skip URLs based on ignore-paths both pre-fetch (before requesting content) and post-fetch (after redirects).
+  ## **NEW in v1.0.0**:
+  - Javascript rendering, waiting for page to stabilize before scraping.
+  - Asynchronous Operation: Fully asynchronous methods enhance performance and scalability during the crawling process.

 ## Installation

 ### Prerequisites

-- **Python 3.6 or higher** is required.
+- **Python 3.7 or higher** is required.
 - (Optional) It is recommended to use a virtual environment to avoid dependency conflicts with other projects.

 ### 1. Installing the Package with `pip`